 The 411 and Sony played the long game with Dumb, whose release was the product of some smart marketing synergy.

 Dumb first entered the public consciousness as The 411 made their chart debut with On My Knees, which reached #4 in May 2004.
 At that very same time, the soap brand Lux was undergoing a relaunch.
 It sought to attract consumers as a luxury product at an affordable price (disclaimer: other brands are available), and the advertising campaign bagged Sarah Jessica Parker fresh out of Sex and the City.
-Dumb was prominently featured in the television advert, which went into rotation and subsequently began laying the foundation for The 411 to follow-up On My Knees while it was still riding high.
-From the abridged clip we had, the track sounded catchy, and it was cool by association with the Sex and the City brand, which is what Sarah Jessica Parker still represented and precisely why Lux wanted her.
+Dumb was prominently featured in the television advert, which went into rotation and subsequently began laying the foundation for The 411 to follow up On My Knees while it was still riding high.
+From that abridged clip, the track sounded catchy, and it was cool by association with the Sex and the City brand, which is what Sarah Jessica Parker still represented and precisely why Lux wanted her.

 When Dumb subsequently premiered in full, it didn’t disappoint.
-The chorus was, of course, immediately recognisable, so that’s probably as good a place as any to start.
-The first line: “Better be dumb diggi-diggi-di dumb da don’t want none…” works perfectly as a jingle when lifted out of the context of the rest of the song.
+The chorus was, of course, immediately recognisable; its first line: “Better be dumb diggi-diggi-di dumb da don’t want none…” works perfectly as a jingle when lifted out of the context of the rest of the song.
 It’s immensely catchy (particularly when looped repeatedly as it was in the advert) and doesn’t have any real meaning.
-Certainly not in relation to soap, where presumably you do want some…?
+Certainly not in relation to soap.
 Regardless, the rest of the chorus is moulded in the same melody: “…though I know it’d be fun to get some, gotta go now, I gots to get home, my baby boy’s on his oh-oh-own”.
 And that could easily have been job done.
 With a hook so well-crafted, the rest of Dumb just needed to find a way to get there; and it certainly wouldn’t have been the first pop song where the composite elements existed purely to link the choruses.

 Visually, Dumb was perfectly on-brand with where the song came from and is one of the finest examples of a simple yet effective ‘00s video treatment.
 The opening sequence features The 411 performing against a backdrop of different colours, moving roughly in time with the beat.
 The silhouette shots work incredibly well against the vibrant aesthetic, and the minimalistic walkography – complete with wrist flicks and handclaps – looks terrific.
 A similarly striking setup is later established, this time using fluorescent lightboxes which pulse above and below The 411 while everything else remains in complete darkness.
 The brevity of Dumb is of massive benefit to the video; any longer and the concept might end up being spread a little thin.
 However, there’s enough visual flair and quick editing so that it feels meaningful throughout.
 Indeed, while the video certainly didn’t look out of place in 2004, neither does it feel inherently a product of the time and would still serve a current pop act well today.

-The prolonged exposure of Dumb was perfectly timed, creating enough word-of-mouth (we didn’t have the luxury of Shazam on our smartphones back then) to ensure demand for the track coincided with its release.
+The prolonged exposure of Dumb was perfectly timed, creating enough word-of-mouth (in the days before Shazam) to ensure demand for the track coincided with its release.
 Subsequently, this went on to become The 411’s highest-peaking single when it reached #3, selling six(!) copies more than Maroon 5’s She Will Be Loved.
 Although Dumb logged fewer weeks on the chart than On My Knees, it sold more copies overall and ended the year as the 62nd biggest hit.
-This put the group in a strong position against their immediate rivals – Sugababes and Girls Aloud – suggesting that there was a place for The 411 even if the pop market was contracting around them as we moved through the mid-‘00s.
+This put the group in a strong position against their immediate rivals – Sugababes and Girls Aloud – suggesting that there was a place for The 411 even if the pop market was contracting around them in the mid-‘00s.

 But appearances can be deceiving, and things panned out rather disastrously for the group.
 As ever, hindsight is 20/20, and it’s easy to say that this would have been the optimal time to release The 411’s debut album, Between The Sheets, while they had some momentum behind them.
-But, instead, Sony decided to hold off and try to capitalise on the lucrative festive market, which wound up being their undoing.
-Dumb ended up being the group’s final top 20 hit and because things unravelled so quickly, never truly had time to cement its popularity.
+But, instead, Sony decided to hold off and try to capitalise on the lucrative festive market, which became their undoing.
+Dumb ended up being the group’s final top 20 hit, and because things unravelled so quickly, never truly had time to cement its popularity.

-The track was sampled by Imani Williams in 2018, so it hasn’t been completely forgotten (although you may wish it had been).
-However, in the end, as good a song as this is, it wound up as a bit of a flash in the pan when it could – and should – be celebrated as a ‘00s girl group classic.
+The track was sampled by Imani Williams in 2018, so it hasn’t been completely forgotten.
+However, as good as the song is, it wound up as a bit of a flash in the pan when it should – and in better circumstances for The 411, probably would – be celebrated as a ‘00s girl group classic.